nikolaussucher/biology-text/docs/cell_cycle.md

 In cells with nuclei (eukaryotes), (i.e., animal, plant, fungal, and protist cells), the cell cycle is divided into two main stages: interphase and the mitotic (M) phase (including mitosis and cytokinesis).
 During interphase, the cell grows, accumulating nutrients needed for mitosis, and replicates its DNA and some of its organelles.
 During the mitotic phase, the replicated chromosomes, organelles, and cytoplasm separate into two new daughter cells.
 To ensure the proper replication of cellular components and division, there are control mechanisms known as cell cycle checkpoints after each of the key steps of the cycle that determine if the cell can progress to the next phase.

+## Binary fission in prokayotes

 In cells without nuclei (prokaryotes), (i.e., bacteria and archaea), the cell cycle is divided into the B, C, and D periods.
 The B period extends from the end of cell division to the beginning of DNA replication.
 DNA replication occurs during the C period.
 The D period refers to the stage between the end of DNA replication and the splitting of the bacterial cell into two daughter cells.
+Cell division in porkaryotes (the domains of Archaea and Bacteria) is called binary fission.
+This form of asexual reproduction and cell division is also used by some organelles within eukaryotic organisms (e.g., mitochondria).
+Binary fission results in the reproduction of a living prokaryotic cell (or organelle) by dividing the cell into two parts, each with the potential to grow to the size of the original.

+The single DNA molecule first replicates, then attaches each copy to a different part of the cell membrane.
+When the cell begins to pull apart, the replicated and original chromosomes are separated.
+The consequence of this asexual method of reproduction is that all the cells are genetically identical, meaning that they have the same genetic material (barring random mutations).
+Unlike the processes of mitosis and meiosis used by eukaryotic cells, binary fission takes place without the formation of a spindle apparatus on the cell.
+Like in mitosis (and unlike in meiosis), the parental identity is preserved.

+### Process of binary fission

+The process of binary fission in bacteria involves the following steps.
+First, the cell's DNA is replicated.
+The replicated DNA copies then move to opposite poles of the cell in an energy-dependent process.
+The cell lengthens.
+Then, the equatorial plane of the cell constricts and separates the plasma membrane such that each new cell has exactly the same genetic material.

+More specifically, the following steps occur:

+1. The DNA is tightly coiled.
+1. The DNA is unwound and duplicated.
+1. The DNA is pulled to the separate poles of the bacterium as it increases the size to prepare for splitting.
+1. The growth of a new cell wall begins to separate the bacterium
+1. The new cell wall fully develops, resulting in the complete split of the bacterium.
+1. The new daughter cells have tightly coiled DNA rods, ribosomes, and plasmids; these are now brand-new organisms.

+Binary fission is generally rapid though its speed varies between species.
+Under optimal conditions, *E. coli*, cells divide about every 20 minutes at 37 °C. Because the new cells will, in turn, undergo binary fission, the time binary fission requires is also the time the bacterial culture requires to double in the number of cells it contains.
+This time period is, therefore, be referred to as the doubling time.
+Some strains of *Mycobacterium tuberculosis* have doubling times of nearly 100 hours.
+Bacterial growth is limited by nutrient availability and density, so binary fission occurs at much lower rates in bacterial cultures once they enter the stationary phase of growth.

+Some organelles in eukaryotic cells reproduce using binary fission.
+Mitochondrial fission occurs frequently within the cell, even when the cell is not actively undergoing mitosis, and is necessary to regulate the cell's metabolism.
+All chloroplasts and some mitochrondria (not in animals), both organelles derived from endosymbiosis of bacteria, also use FtsZ in a bacteria-like fashion.
 The cell-division cycle is a vital process by which a single-celled fertilized egg develops into a mature organism, as well as the process by which hair, skin, blood cells, and some internal organs are renewed.
 After cell division, each of the daughter cells begin the interphase of a new cycle.
 Although the various stages of interphase are not usually morphologically distinguishable, each phase of the cell cycle has a distinct set of specialized biochemical processes that prepare the cell for initiation of the cell division.

+## The eukaryotic cell cycle #

 The eukaryotic cell cycle consists of four distinct phases: G1 phase, S phase (synthesis), G2 phase (collectively known as interphase) and M phase (mitosis and cytokinesis).
 M phase is itself composed of two tightly coupled processes: mitosis, in which the cell's nucleus divides, and cytokinesis, in which the cell's cytoplasm divides forming two daughter cells.
 Activation of each phase is dependent on the proper progression and completion of the previous one.
 Cells that have temporarily or reversibly stopped dividing are said to have entered a state of quiescence called G0 phase.